Poppy is the author of "A Bard's Lament" and the Black Diamond series. She lives in Enoshima with her husband and young son.

 Rikku's default dressphere is a Thief, and although you can learn abilities such as Borrowed Time (inflicting Stop on one enemy) and Pilfer HP (to absorb health), the Thief dressphere, in my opinion, isn't that great.

 I usually equip Rikku with the Black Mage dressphere.
 This dressphere is obtained automatically in Chapter 1 after the mission on Mt.
 Gagazet.
 The Black Mage learns all of its abilities fairly quickly, which are extremely useful against enemies such as flans and elementals.
-The magic spells are water, fire, thunder or ice-based, and are used according to the enemies' weakness (water harms thunder, thunder harms water, fire harms ice, ice harms fire).
+The magic spells are water, fire, thunder or ice-based, and are used according to the enemies' weakness (water harms thunder, thunder harms water, fire harms ice, and ice harms fire).

 I usually keep Rikku as a Black Mage until she's learned all the abilities, and then switch her to the Samurai dressphere, keeping Black Mage on the next panel of the Garment Grid so that she can switch to it in a time of need.
 The Black Mage dressphere itself isn't as good as others in terms of stats - it has one of the lowest Strengths, Defenses and HP, and without Magic Points, the character can't attack.
 Therefore, the Black Mage dressphere is kept for when running into enemies weak against magic.